billrobbins/divi-builder-conditional-loading/README.md

-# divi-builder-conditional-loading
+# Divi Builder Conditional Script and Style Loading
-A simple WordPress plugin that will only load the Divi Builder plugin's scripts and styles if the builder is active on the current page.
+The plugin version of the Divi builder loads its scripts and styles on all page regardless of whether the builder is active on the current page or not.
+This simple plugin checks to see if the builder is active on the current page and then allows these scripts and styles to only load when the builder is present.